awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-channel.md

 ## Step 6\.1: Create configtx for Hyperledger Fabric Channel Creation<a name="get-started-create-channel-configtx"></a>

 The `configtx.yaml` file contains details of the channel configuration\.
-For more information, see [Channel Configuration \(configtx\)](https://hyperledger-fabric.readthedocs.io/en/release-1.4/configtx.html) in the Hyperledger Fabric documentation\.
+For more information, see [Channel Configuration \(configtx\)](https://hyperledger-fabric.readthedocs.io/en/release-2.2/configtx.html) in the Hyperledger Fabric documentation\.

-This `configtx.yaml` enables application features associated with Hyperledger Fabric 1\.4\.
-It is not compatible with Hyperledger Fabric 1\.2\.
-For a `configtx.yaml` compatible with Hyperledger Fabric 1\.2, see [Work with Channels](hyperledger-work-with-channels.md)\.
+This `configtx.yaml` enables application features associated with Hyperledger Fabric 2\.2\.
+It is not compatible with Hyperledger Fabric 1\.2 or 1\.4\.
+For a `configtx.yaml` compatible with Hyperledger Fabric 1\.2 or 1\.4, see [Work with Channels](hyperledger-work-with-channels.md)\.

 Use a text editor to create a file with the following contents and save it as `configtx.yaml` on your Hyperledger Fabric client\.
 Note the following placeholders and values\.
 + Replace *MemberID* with the MemberID you returned previously\.
 For example *m\-K46ICRRXJRCGRNNS4ES4XUUS5A*\.